 - Roast at 400F until they are browned and almost tender.

 - Add the pecans and roast a few more minutes.

 - Add the balsamic and shredded parmesan and serve.

-So, the first thing you need to do is to trim those brussels sprouts.
+So, the first thing you need to do is to trim.
 Cut off the stem end, remove old leaves, and cut them in half.
 Don’t worry if you have good leaves which have fallen off.
 Add them to the baking sheet if you wish and they’ll get super browned and crispy.
 Yum!

 Tip: If your market has trimmed and packaged brussels sprouts, this is a great way to cut down your prep time and get you from cooking to eating faster.
-I love them myself and find I make brussels sprouts more often when I can find them all trimmed for me.
+I love them myself and find I make them more often when I can find them all trimmed for me.

 Tip: Smoked paprika is a spice you should have in your spice rack.
 A pinch here or a shake there can take the flavor of your dishes from blah to wow!

 3. Roast and Enjoy

 Roast for about 15 minutes, or until they are mostly tender, and then add the chopped pecans and give everything a stir.
 A few minutes more and you’re done!